 Spaced Repetition in Daily Life

-Previously, I had been thinking of this entirely from a daily perspective.
+Previously, I had been thinking of this entirely from a daily perspective, focusing on how I can integrate habits like engaging with God’s Word into my routine.
 Where can I stack habits on a daily basis?
 But what if we found strategic, repeatable patterns in our life that we can stack on top of in the same way?

 Follow my logic here: